wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 <span style="color:red">**YOUR ONE TIME MANDATORY PREPARATORY STEPS**</span>
 <br/>

-**These initial steps are only required to get your data items the first time you make a deployment.
-The result of these first steps can be used repeatedly for subsequent demo deployments as long as the data items used, access keys and so on haven't expired, been deleted or rotated**
+**These initial steps are only required to get your configuration data items the first time you make a deployment.
+The result of these first steps can be used repeatedly for subsequent additional deployments (see below) as long as the data items used, access keys and so on haven't expired, been deleted or rotated**

 <br/>